15 Most Beautiful Places In Istanbul, Turkey

 Dolmabahce Palace

-If you are looking for a beautiful building in Istanbul that exudes nothing but opulence and elegance, then Dolmabahce Palace is perfect for you.
-This former residence of the Ottoman sultans is a true masterpiece, and it’s no wonder that it is one of the most popular tourist attractions in Istanbul.
+If you are looking for a beautiful building in Istanbul that exudes nothing but opulence and elegance, then Dolmabahce Palace is one of the most striking monuments in the city.
+This palace was once the former residence of the Ottoman sultans, and when it comes to architecture, the palace is a true masterpiece.

 The only way to explore the Dolmabahce Palace is with a guided tour.
 There are two tours offered at the moment, the Selamlık tour or the Harem tour.